 Morning: Central Park

-Start with a walk through Central Park.
-Enter near Columbus Circle and make your way toward the Central Park Zoo or Bethesda Terrace.
+Start day two with a walk through Central Park.
+Enter near Columbus Circle, served by the A, B, C, D, and 1 subway lines, and make your way toward the Central Park Zoo or Bethesda Terrace.

 Afternoon: Downtown Manhattan

-Head downtown to see the 9/11 Memorial and Museum, then make your way to the Staten Island Ferry terminal, hop on, and cruise past the Statue of Liberty and Ellis Island.
-The ferry is free and runs regularly.
+Head downtown to see the 9/11 Memorial and Museum, near the World Trade Center subway stop on the E, or Cortlandt Street on the 1.
+From there, make your way to the Staten Island Ferry terminal at Whitehall Street (take the 1 to South Ferry, or the R/W to Whitehall Street), hop on, and cruise past the Statue of Liberty and Ellis Island.
+The ferry is free and runs 24/7, with the most frequent service during weekday rush hours and every 30 minutes on weekends.

 Evening: SoHo for Dinner

-Spend the evening in SoHo for shopping and dinner.
-The neighborhood has a wide range of shopping and restaurants, from casual to elevated, so you can pick based on your pace for the evening.
+Spend the evening in SoHo (take the N/R/W to Prince Street, or the 6 to Spring Street) for shopping and dinner.
+The neighborhood, named as an abbreviation of South of Houston, has a wide range of restaurants, from casual to elevated, so you can pick based on your pace for the evening.

 Frequently Asked Questions